-Santa Monica, CA — In preparation for the release of the highly anticipated Star Wars: The Force Awakens, I recently re-watched the original trilogy of films.
+Santa Monica, CA — In preparation for the release of the highly anticipated Star Wars: The Last Jedi, I recently re-watched the original trilogy of films as well as The Force Awakens.

 After watching Return of the Jedi, I realized the next film (or trilogy) in the series that I really want to see is Princess Leia: Jedi Knight.